777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

-This representation of a sinsoid is known as a "phasor diagram".
+This representation of a sinusoid is known as a "phasor diagram".
 It's simply plotting complex numbers and treating them as vectors.
 Now what is the magnitude and phase of our example complex number 0.7-0.4j?
 For a given complex number where :math:`a` is the real part and :math:`b` is the imaginary part:

 .. math::
   \mathrm{magnitude} = \sqrt{a^2 + b^2} = 0.806